fkapsahili/EntRAG/README.md

 ## Installation

-The project uses [uv](https://docs.astral.sh/uv/getting-started/installation/) to manage dependencies.
+The project uses [uv](https://docs.astral.sh/uv/getting-started/installation/) for the project management.
 Make sure you have it installed on your local development machine.

+## Poe Tasks

+The project uses [Poe](https://poethepoet.natn.io/) for task management.
+The tasks are defined in the `pyproject.toml` file.
+You can run the tasks using the `poe <task-name>` command.

 ## Quickstart